-is a 1983 movie starring Gregory Peck, Christopher Plummer, and John Gielgud about one of the lesser known heroes of World War II: Monsignor Hugh O'Flaherty (Peck), an Irish priest assigned to work for the Holy Office (i.e. the Inquisition) at the Vatican.
+The Scarlet and the Black is a 1983 Made-for-TV Movie starring Gregory Peck, Christopher Plummer, and John Gielgud, about one of the lesser known heroes of World War II: Monsignor Hugh O'Flaherty (Peck), an Irish priest assigned to work for the Holy Office (i.e. the Inquisition) at the Vatican.
 He uses his diplomatic immunity (as the Nazis have sworn to respect Vatican sovereignty on Vatican territory) to run a large and complex network hiding and protecting escaped POWs from being recaptured by the SS.
 His foe in this is Herbert Kappler (Plummer), a ruthless SS commander who eventually decrees that O'Flaherty will be shot on sight if he crosses the white line in St. Peter's square that delineates where Vatican power ends....

-- Berserk Button: O'Flaherty gets one when Kappler asks him to transport his wife and children to safety, saying that you cannot just demand forgiveness.
-He still does it, however
+- Berserk Button: O'Flaherty gets one when Kappler asks him to transport his wife and children to safety, saying to him that you cannot just demand forgiveness for the asking (He still does it, however).

 - Chekhov's Skill: The opening scenes show Hugh O'Flaherty teaching a boxing class.
 His skills as a boxer become very useful later on.

-- Deadpan Snarker: Pope Pius has his moments, such as when a Nazi officer urges him to communicate in his communications to the outside world that the German army and in particular the SS have been acting correctly towards him and the Vatican.
-The pope's witheringly dry response is to say that he will be sure to communicate that he was asked to say that
+- Deadpan Snarker: Pope Pius XII has his moments, such as in the film's opener when a Nazi officer tells him to communicate in his communications to the outside world that the German army and in particular the SS have been acting correctly towards him and the Vatican.
+The Pope's witheringly dry response is to say that he will be sure to communicate that he was asked to say that.

 - Good Shepherd: Hugh O'Flaherty and the priests and nuns that work under him

-- Hollywood Atheist: Kappler delivers a speech where he expresses viewpoints such as this towards the end when it looked like O'Flaherty wasn't going to help him get his family out of Rome.
-This is somewhat ironic, as the final text crawl notes that the real Kappler eventually converted to Catholicism while in prison
+- Hollywood Atheist: Kappler delivers a speech where he expresses viewpoints like this towards the end when it looked like O'Flaherty wasn't going to help him get his family out of Rome-and out of Italy-before Italy's partisans find them.
+This is somewhat ironic, as the final text crawl notes say the real Kappler eventually converted to Catholicism while in prison.

-- Indy Ploy: O'Flaherty develops one in order to get Lt.
-Manning out of prison
+- Indy Ploy: O'Flaherty develops one-forgery of Kappler's signature-in order to get a friend out of the jail.

 - The Jeeves: 'Alfred West' (in real life named John May) is the butler of the British ambassador D'Arcy Osborne.
 Refusing to help O'Flaherty directly, Osborne 'lends' West out to O'Flaherty in what seems like a dismissive gesture...until O'Flaherty realises that West is an absolute genius at getting anything from the black market as well as saving O'Flaherty's life on one occasion.